 USB device drivers are not required on the remote side.
-It’s really important since the most of USB fingerprint scanners are not designed to work in Terminal Server environment.
+It’s really important since the most of USB biometrics scanners are not designed to work in Terminal Server environment.
 And usually there are no drivers for Windows Server.

-The most popular biometric devices are supported by the solution.In the current version a wide list of devices produced by Futronic®, 3M Cogent® and Safran® can be redirected into the remote desktop session.
+The most popular biometric sensors, such as fingerprint readers, signature pads or vein scanners, are supported.In the current version a wide list of devices produced by Futronic, 3M Cogent, Safran, SecuGen, Nitgen, Fujitsu and Wacom can be redirected to remote desktop session.